Nani-o/ansible-role-seedbox/README.md

 =======

 This role installs a custom seedbox.
+It allow for torrents and youtube-dl watch folders.
-Torrents are downloaded via rtorrent which run in a screen, torrents file are uploaded using Dropbox and finally openvpn can be used to download.
+Torrents are downloaded via rtorrent which run in a screen, youtube-dl via a script in crontab.

 Requirements
 ------------